Autogyro vs Helicopter

 Cierva’s autogyro: the hinge is the thing—flapping and lead-lag freed the rotor.

-Rotor Mechanics and Controls
+Rotor Mechanics and Controls: From Simple to Complex

 The autogyro's rotor, being unpowered, is mechanically simpler, but requires adequate forward airspeed for lift.
 Helicopters add transmission, swashplate, and anti-torque systems, raising complexity but unlocking vertical take-off and landing, hover, and lateral/vertical reposition without runway.
 Early helicopter pioneers exploited collective pitch to command rotor thrust and cyclic pitch to vector it, while tail rotors (or later, coaxial and NOTAR concepts) countered main-rotor torque.